 - Adjust oven racks in the top and bottom thirds of the oven, and place a foil-lined rimmed baking sheet on bottom of the oven to catch any possible drips.
 Preheat the oven to 350F.
 Combine the peaches, apple, 1/2 cup sugar, and salt in a large bowl.
 Let sit 30-45 minutes at room temperature.

 - On a lightly floured workspace, unfold the pastry and roll it out into a square one inch larger than your pan (see note for different sized baking pans).
 Center your baking pan upside down on the pastry and use a paring knife to trace a circle around it.
 Remove the pan and then remove the extra pastry around the edges.
 Transfer the pastry circle to a baking sheet lined with parchment paper and let chill for 10 minutes.
-Take the pastry out of the fridge and create a pattern on the top (I followed Erin’s instructions here), but be careful not to cut through the dough.
+Take the pastry out of the fridge and create a pattern on the top (I followed these instructions for the design), but be careful not to cut through the dough.
 Return the puff pastry to the refrigerator until ready to use.

 - Strain the sugary juice from the peaches and apples into a medium saucepan (you should have 1/2 to 3/4 cup of juice).
 Return the fruit to the large bowl.

 - Add the remaining 1/4 cup of sugar to the saucepan and bring it to a boil over medium heat.
 Simmer until reduced to a scant 1/2 cup, 5-6 minutes, shaking the pan occasionally to stir.
 Remove from the heat and whisk in the butter.
 Add the peach schnapps and vanilla and stir gently.
 Set aside to cool slightly.

 - Sprinkle the cornstarch over the fruit and toss to coat.
 Add the lemon juice and cinnamon and toss to combine.
 Pour the peach juice mixture over the fruit and stir gently.